 Fedora Setup

-For additional information not covered by this guide, see the installation instructions: Official Fedora install guide
+For additional information not covered by this guide, consult the official Fedora Documentation here.

 For simple USB stick flashing: Fedora Media Writer